NextronSystems/thor-manual/usage/debugging.rst

 Usually the following sources are responsible (descending order, by frequency):

-1. Antivirus or EDR suspends the THOR process (>95%)
+1. Antivirus or EDR suspends the THOR process (>98%)
-2. A frozen command line window due to Windows "Quick Edit Mode" (<5%)
+2. A frozen command line window due to Windows "Quick Edit Mode" (<1%)
-3. A constant high system load that causes THOR to stay back and wait for an idling CPU (<3%)
+3. A constant high system load that causes THOR to stay back and wait for an idling CPU (<1%)
-4. The sensation of a stalled scan that is actually running (<3%)
+4. The sensation of a stalled scan that is actually running (<1%)

 Antivirus or EDR suspends THOR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In more than 95% and of the cases, an Antivirus or EDR is responsible for a stalled process.
+In more than 98% of the cases, an Antivirus or EDR is responsible for a stalled process.
 Especially McAfee AV/EDR is a well-known source of issues.
-This is caused by the different dialogues in which exceptions have to be defined and the fact the certain kinds of blocks cannot be found in any logs.
+This is caused by the different dialogues in which exceptions have to be defined and the fact certain kinds of blocks cannot be found in any logs.

 If a THOR scans stalls in one of these modules, a Antivirus or EDR interaction is highly likely: